 Below, we take a look at some of the most nutritious foods and drinks found in the traditional Japanese diet, and explore the multitude of health benefits they can offer.

-Miso is one of the key ingredients of Japanese cuisine.
-This fermented soybean paste is the base of Japanese staple, miso soup, but is also used to add umami to plant-based dishes and enhance the flavour of stir fries, salads, noodles and marinades.
+If you want to eat like the Japanese, you need to start with miso.
+This is one of the key ingredients of Japanese cuisine.
+The fermented soybean paste is the base of Japanese staple, miso soup, but is also used to add umami to plant-based dishes and enhance the flavour of stir fries, salads, noodles and marinades.
 Hay is a big fan of all soups, but says that miso soup offers many more benefits than your average broth.

 “Because of the fermented soybean base, you’re getting a fermented food that gives your gut beneficial bacteria, so it’s great for the microbiome.
 It’s also high in protein, and it boosts the immune system.
 Also, if you have a bowl of miso soup before your main meal, you’ll likely eat less of that main meal, making it a very good weight management trick.”